Brooke and Breanna Bennett

 Women in Training, Inc. (WIT) is a youth empowerment organization that advocates for menstrual equity, menstrual education, and engages girls and nonbinary youth, ages 10 to 18, in community service and social justice.
 WITKITS® is the organization’s signature program for supporting people in need.

-When 12-year-old Brooke learned a few years ago that there are girls who “spot” on their clothing because they cannot afford sanitary pads or, worse, skip school because they are ashamed of their classmates seeing their soiled clothing, she was very sad.
-“This isn’t right,” Brooke told her twin sister, Breanna.
-“Every girl needs sanitary items to stay clean and healthy during their period.”
+When 12-year-old Brooke Bennett learned a few years ago that there are girls who “spot” on their clothing because they cannot afford sanitary pads, she was very sad.
+“That’s not right,” Brooke told her twin sister, Breanna.
+“Every girl needs menstrual items to stay clean and healthy during their period.”

 The twins are also filmmakers.
-With support from the Rosa Parks Museum at Troy University, they co-produced the Civil Rights documentary, Architects of Change.
-Breanna won the Prudential Spirit of Community Award for Alabama Middle Schools for her role in producing the film.
+With support from the Rosa Parks Museum at Troy University, they produced a 30-minutes Civil Rights film, Architects of Change Documentary.